-If you are looking for an easy gift idea for Mother’s Day, take a look at this lovely teacup herb garden we created.
+If you are looking for an easy gift idea for Mother’s Day, take a look at this lovely teacup herb garden I made.

-When I spotted these lovely teacups at my favorite Goodwill of Orange County store, I knew I had to have them and find a way to display them.
+When I spotted these lovely teacups at my favorite Goodwill store, I knew I had to have them and find a way to display them.
 Not only do they look so pretty, the aroma is amazing.

 I have used some of the herbs in my cooking already and plan to freeze some of the leaves to use later.
 If you have a tea cups and saucers, all you need is a quick trip to your favorite home improvement store for the herbs.
 I chose peppermint, oregano, cilantro, basil, thyme, and mint.

 You can have the kids make homemade plant markers out of popsicle sticks, or you can use small silver spoons and permanent markers as an added embellishment.

 Everyone who saw this DIY Mother’s Day craft just loved them!
 These would also make charming favors for a brunch or shower, or as a teacher appreciation gift.